cdktf/cdktf-provider-pagerduty/docs/dataPagerdutyLicenses.python.md

 - *Type:* str

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/pagerduty/pagerduty/3.14.4/docs/data-sources/licenses#id DataPagerdutyLicenses#id}.
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/pagerduty/pagerduty/3.14.5/docs/data-sources/licenses#id DataPagerdutyLicenses#id}.

 Please be aware that the id field is automatically added to all resources in Terraform providers using a Terraform provider SDK version below 2.
 If you experience problems setting this value it might not be settable.
 Please take a look at the provider documentation to ensure it should be settable.

----

-##### `licenses`<sup>Optional</sup> <a name="licenses" id="@cdktf/provider-pagerduty.dataPagerdutyLicenses.DataPagerdutyLicenses.Initializer.parameter.licenses"></a>

-- *Type:* typing.Union[cdktf.IResolvable, typing.List[<a href="#@cdktf/provider-pagerduty.dataPagerdutyLicenses.DataPagerdutyLicensesLicenses">DataPagerdutyLicensesLicenses</a>]]

-licenses block.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/pagerduty/pagerduty/3.14.4/docs/data-sources/licenses#licenses DataPagerdutyLicenses#licenses}

 ---